Zonar Systems

 Challenge

 Fleet electrification introduced complex configuration needs, especially for heavy-duty EV buses.
 SMEs struggled with inefficient workflows, and Customer Care teams lacked access to key system data.
-Our goal was to design intuitive, scalable tools that simplified EV management and supported a growing user base.
+The legacy systems were overly technical and difficult to learn.
+The challenge was to design an intuitive, scalable tool that simplified EV management process and support a growing user base.

 Project timeline